 By Rosie Markwick, Summersalt yoga teacher

 As a lifelong water lover, I know the feeling well.
-I can spend far longer that I could do anywhere else sitting in silence if I am watching waves rolling in.
-I know that a sure fire way to soothe an anxious and busy mind is to get myself in a pool and swim.
-And it is perhaps no surprise that my work has taken me to being a SUP yoga teacher and SUP instructor.
+I can spend far longer than I could do anywhere else sitting in silence if I am watching waves rolling in.
+I know that a sure-fire way to soothe an anxious and busy mind is to get myself in a pool and swim.
+And it is perhaps no surprise that my work has taken me to be a SUP yoga teacher and SUP instructor.

 In this work in particular, I hear and see the positive effects people feel on the water all the time.
 In the middle of a city like London, I have clients who arrive to paddleboarding sessions nervous or quiet or perhaps a little tense and so often they leave noticeably relaxed, more steady and brighter.
 And I believe this can be accredited to more than just the natural confidence that occurs after doing something new and different.
 The conversations that seem to be inspired when out on the water never cease to happily surprise me.
 They are often more open and honest than usual or certainly become so more quickly than when say, over a coffee or a walk.